IBM-Bluemix-Docs/mobilepush/developer-overview.md

 # Overview for developers
 {: #developer-overview}

-You can access the capabilities of the {{site.data.keyword.mobilepushshort}} service via a HTTP Representational State Transfer (ReST) APIs (application program interface).
-Platform specific Software Development Kits (SDKs) are also available to simplify application development.
+You can access the capabilities of the {{site.data.keyword.mobilepushshort}} service via an HTTP Representational State Transfer (ReST) APIs (application programming interface).
+Platform-specific Software Development Kits (SDKs) are also available to simplify application development.
 {: shortdesc}

 ## Programming with the service
 {: #programming}

-You can either use our SDK or the ReST API to further develop your client applications.
+You can either use the SDK or the ReST API to further develop your client applications.

-Access the following {{site.data.keyword.mobilepushshort}} Functions from your backend server applications and the clients through {{site.data.keyword.mobilepushshort}} REST APIs:
+Access the following {{site.data.keyword.mobilepushshort}} Functions from your backend server applications and the clients through {{site.data.keyword.mobilepushshort}} ReST APIs:

 - Push Configuration
 - Device registrations
 - Messages